 5.5 Notice of Maintenance Requiring Downtime

-The Licensor will use its reasonable endeavors to, except in emergency situations:
+The Licensor will use its reasonable endeavours to, except in emergency situations:

 - provide the Customer with 72 hours’ notice of any scheduled maintenance requiring downtime of the Licensed Material; and